kaiAsmOne/ELKAnalytics/README.md

 I wrote about this topic on my website <https://www.thorsrud.io/breaking-down-information-silos-building-a-home-network-intelligence-platform/>

-I have worked with IT Security as a professional for 26 years, working for both private and public customers building global services for several fortune 500 companies.
-What drives me today and has always driven me is curiosity: What if, How come..

 I will share configuration on how to get insights into
  - What your TV does on the internet when you use it and when you sleep.
  - Where in the world does your Phillips Hue Bridge make clear text http requests.